dipsaus9/real-time-web/readme.md

 `npm start`

-This will start a server on `localhost:1337`. `nodemone` is being used to watch all files and will copy or compile the script when you save them.
+This will start a server on `localhost:1337`. `nodemon` is being used to watch all files and will copy or compile the script when you save them.